The Vatican and Colosseum are two of Europe’s most popular tourist attractions.

 - Skip-the-line entrance ticket to the Vatican Museums & Sistine Chapel

 - 3-hour tour of the Sistine Chapel and Vatican Museums, granting access to all open rooms and galleries

 - 3.5-hour tour of the Colosseum, Roman Forum, and Palatine Hill

 - Audio headsets so you can always hear your guide at the Colosseum

 A lovely Italian lunch is included with this fantastic guided tour.

-In between the Colosseum and Vatican Museums tours, you will have a two and a half hour break to have lunch and get from one venue to the other.
+Between the Colosseum and Vatican Museum tours, you will have a two-and-a-half-hour break to have lunch and get from one venue to the other.